wp-plugins/accesspress-social-login-lite/readme.txt

 4. Backend Other settings Section.

 == Changelog ==
+= 2.0.6 =
+* Code optimization.
+Removal of unnecessary php opening and closing tags.

 = 2.0.5 =
 * Text domain changed to match the plugin folder name.
 * Done the backend css modifications.